 If you have any other questions other than the ones listed here, you may find answers in our ‘About’ or ‘Journal & Resources’ sections.
 For anything else, please get in touch!

-Every person is different, however 8-12 one hour sessions are quite average, with some needing less or more.
-Please note that however long your journey is, I will support you through it and even once our regular sessions have ended (because you have recovered!), many clients have occasional one-off sessions when life throws a curve ball, or we just need to have a supportive refresh and reset.
+Every person is different, however 6-12 one hour sessions are quite average, with some needing less or more.
+Please note that however long your journey is, I will support you through it and you’d always be welcome to book the occasional one-off sessions when life throws a curve ball, or you just need to have a supportive refresh and reset.

 For the first few weeks, sessions will be held weekly, then we can move to every 2 weeks, then monthly.